Ain Harcha

 Ain Harcha (or Ain Hircha) is a village situated in the Rashaya District and south of the Beqaa Governorate in Lebanon.
 It is located east of Mount Hermon close to the Syrian border south of Dahr El Ahmar.
-There it is a roman temple.
+The village is home to a Roman temple.

 The village sits ca. 1200 m above sea level and the name is claimed in Aramaic to mean "house of spirits" or "place of worship" with some seeing this as derived from "the feast of sorceries" due to local folklore suggesting an evil spirit of Ain Al-Horsh inhabits the springs of Lebanon.

 History

 In 1838, Eli Smith noted 'Ain Harshy's population as being Druze and Christians.

+The temple and archaeological site at Ain Harcha were amongst 34 cultural heritage properties given enhanced protection by UNESCO to safeguard them during the Israeli invasion of Lebanon in 2024.